 However, these are general signs, which can have other explanations such as:

 Regardless of the cause, the best thing to do is get the dog straight to a vet.
 Make a note of any possible substances your dog had access to and share this with the vet.
 Now is not the time to be bashful about a habit - the dog's life depends on you.
 What you tell the vet is confidential.

 For more details, click on the links above.
 However, for urgent inquiries with a sick animal, please contact a local veterinarian immediately.

 If you are sure the dog has eaten drugs and this happened recently, then making the dog sick may help.
 This needs to be done within 2 hours of the dog eating the substance, and only if the dog is fully conscious.
 If the dog is dull or in a stupor, the risk of them inhaling vomitus is too great to take.

 The best person to induce vomiting is the vet.
 They have access to medications that will safely induce sickness.
 Also, some of the stash may already have been absorbed into the bloodstream, and so treatment is still needed to manage the overdose.
 This could include intravenous fluids and drugs to control seizures.

 How is Being High Similar in Dogs and Humans?

 Dogs are just as sensitive to psychoactive substances as people.
 They can experience the same euphoria or depression as a person on a trip.
 Drugs also affect their heart, brain, and kidneys in a similar way to people, but are even more susceptible to overdose complications.

 How is Being High Different in Dogs and Humans?

 The biggest difference is the heightened danger when dogs take drugs.
-Their body size is relatively small compared to a person, so a terrier taking a single ecstasy tablet gets a massive overdose.
-Then factor in that dogs are likely to gorge on ill-gotten gains, and you understand the peril the dog is placed in.
+Their body size is relatively small compared to a person, so a terrier taking a single drug tablet gets a massive overdose.
+Then, factor in that dogs are likely to gorge on ill-gotten gains, and you understand the peril the dog is placed in.